sahajsoft/newrelic-dropwizard-plugin/README.md

 applications over http using the application [Health Check](http://dropwizard.io/manual/core.html#health-checks) exposed on the admin port at `/healthcheck`.

-*This plugin is explicitly designed solely as a mechanism to monitor and alert on the health check of Dropwizard applications.*  It does not collect Dropwizard metrics or otherwise provide instrumentation of the JVM or server.
+*It does not collect Dropwizard `/metrics` data or otherwise provide instrumentation of the JVM or server.*  It provides a mechanism to monitor and alert on the health of Dropwizard applications.

 For collecting general JVM metrics and application transactions, consider installing [New Relic's Java Agent](https://docs.newrelic.com/docs/agents/java-agent/getting-started/new-relic-java).
 For collecting